Phase transitions on the dark side of the Gross-Neveu model: Spontaneous $\textrm{O}(4N)$ symmetry breaking at repulsive coupling: Masses on the dark side

 where $S_{2N}$ ($A_{2N}$) is a real, symmetric (imaginary, antisymmetric) $2N \times 2N$ matrix. $A_{2N}$ ($S_{2N}$) transforms as the two-component antisymmetric (symmetric) tensor under the exact O($2N$).
 Imposing Tr$S_{2N} =0$ makes the representation irreducible by eliminating the unit matrix $1_{2N}$, which as a scalar under O($2N$) yields the QAH state in Eq. (\ref{eq:QAH-mass-term}).

 It may be instructive to consider the smallest case of $N=2$ again.
 The antisymmetric representation is six-dimensional, and given by the set of generators $S_a$ and $C_a$ already introduced in sec.
 II.
-We therefore find that the matrices $C_1$ and $C_2$ form a two-component vector under the action of the particle-number-generator $C_3$, but also that they are both invariant under $SU_s (2)$.
-They represent therefore the $x$- and $y$- components of the s-wave superconductor. $C_3$, on the other hand, being also invariant under $SU_s(2)$ and of course commuting with itself, yields the charge density wave, i. e. the density imbalance between the A and B sublattices.
+We therefore find that the matrices $C_1$ and $C_2$ form a two-component vector under the action of the particle-number-generator $C_3$, but also that they are both invariant under $\textrm{SU}_s (2)$.
+They represent therefore the $x$- and $y$- components (reflecting the real and imaginary part rotating as a vector under U(1)) of the s-wave superconductor. $C_3$, on the other hand, being also invariant under $SU_s(2)$ and of course commuting with itself, yields the charge density wave, i. e. the density imbalance between the A and B sublattices.
 Similarly, the generators of $SU_s (2)$ correspond to the three components of the Néel order parameter.
 Deconstructing $\psi_L ^T M \psi_R $ with $M$ in the form as in Eq. (\ref{eq:M2}) confirms these assignments and also reveals these fermion bilinears to be local, on-site, lattice terms.

 The irreducible symmetric representation for $N=2$ is nine-dimensional; anticipating the correct identifications, let us define $E = (\sigma_1 \otimes 1_2, \sigma_3 \otimes 1_2, \sigma_2 \otimes \sigma_2)$, $F_{x}= (\sigma_3 \otimes \sigma_3, \sigma_1 \otimes \sigma_3, 1_2 \otimes \sigma_1)$, and $F_{y}= (\sigma_3 \otimes \sigma_1, \sigma_1 \otimes \sigma_1, 1_2 \otimes \sigma_3)$.
 All three, $E$, $F_x$, and $F_y$ are then three-component vectors under spin-rotations. $E$ is an (particle-number-preserving) insulator, and $F_x$ and $F_y$ are components of a (particle-number-violating) superconductor.
 Writing the nine bilinears explicitly identifies $E$ as the quantum spin Hall (QSH) order parameter \cite{KaneMele}, and $F$ as the six components of the spin-triplet ``f-wave" superconductor \cite{Honerkamp}.
 All nine fermion bilinears translate into next-nearest-neighbor lattice terms.